WilliamW9758/ElderwoodExpedition/README.md

 2D Top-down action rogue-like
 ## Platform
 Unity (Windows & MacOS), easily portable to mobile
-## Introduction
+## Key Game Feature
 The key feature of Elderwood Expedition is its customizable combo system.
 In most games, one button usually corresponds to one ability or a series of predetermined moves; however, in this game, abilities (called runes) are like items that can be placed into timeline-like slots, where each click of the button will activate one tune, going from top to bottom.
+There are two weapon timelines.
+The left one, which has more slots and faster reloads, corresponds to the left click, or primary attack.
+The right one has fewer slots, slower reload, and corresponds to the right click, or secondary attacks.
+This allows a balance of commonly used attacks, such as quick slash, vs. situational attacks, such as parry or large spells that cost energy to cast.

 ![Customizable Combo Demo](https://github.com/WilliamW9758/ElderwoodExpedition/blob/main/DemoMedia/AttackDemo.gif)
 This way, the game frontloads a lot of the strategy to the planning phase before the battle, requiring the player to adapt and plan out their series of actions.
 For example, should I put the parry rune at the first slot so I initiate with an almost certain success parry, or in the middle of the pack so I can adapt my pace during battle, or at the end so I can ensure a safe reload if I parry successfully.